Pettersson-dev/Architecture-checklist/README.md

 Welcome to the Architecture Governance Framework.

-This repository provides a structured set of architecture assessment checklists that can be used during procurement, solution evaluation, architecture reviews, design reviews, and governance activities.
+This repository provides practical checklists, templates, and governance guidance that can be used during procurement, solution evaluation, architecture reviews, system onboarding, design reviews, and governance activities.

 The objective is to establish a consistent architecture review process that helps answer three fundamental questions: